Narva railway station

-Narva railway station (Narva raudteejaam) is the easternmost railway station in Estonia, serving the city of Narva.
+Narva railway station (Narva raudteejaam) is the easternmost railway station in Estonia, serving the city of Narva on the border between Estonia and Russia.

+The station was opened in 1870 as the Baltic Railway Company opened the 400 km long Saint Petersburg–Tallinn–Paldiski railway line.

+The Tallinn–Narva railway (211 km) is a part of that railway line.

-The station was opened in 1870, and the first station building was destroyed in 1919 during the Estonian War of Independence.
-The second station building was constructed in 1922, and it was demolished during World War II.
+The first station building was destroyed in 1919 during the Estonian War of Independence.
+The second station building was constructed in 1922 and demolished during World War II.

 Following World War II, the current neoclassical station building was constructed.

 The station building today hosts a passport control and customs office, which are open when trains to/from Russia depart/arrive.
 The waiting hall is open during daytime, but has no facilities, such as luggage lockers, WC nor a ticket office (the nearby bus station has a toilet but no left luggage service).
 Access to platforms is only possible in conjunction with train departures and arrivals.

-In the 2018 timetable, there are 4 passenger trains a day to Tallinn Balti jaam operated by Elron (rail transit).
+In the 2026 timetable, there are 5 passenger trains a day to Tallinn Balti jaam operated by Elron.